carla-simulator/carla/Docs/benchmark_creating.md

 Following this excerpt, there are two classes to be defined.
-The ForwardAgent() and the BasicExperiments().
+The ForwardAgent() and the BasicExperimentSuite().
-After that, we run the benchmark it.
-As result of the execution, the driving benchmark returns stores a summary of the calculated [performance metrics](benchmark_metrics.md).
+After that, the benchmark is run with the "run_driving_benchmark" function.

-In this tutorial we are going to show how to define a basic experiment suite and a trivial agent with a going forward policy.
+The  summary  of the execution, the [performance metrics](benchmark_metrics.md), are stored in a json file and printed to the screen.

 #### Defining the Agent

 The tested agent must  inherit the base *Agent* class.
-Lets start by deriving a simple Forward agent.
+Lets start by deriving a simple forward agent:

     from carla.agent.agent import Agent
     from carla.client import VehicleControl